brucelsprouts/nixiecounter/README.md

    ![Nixie Counter](http://192.18.158.188:8080/simple.php?username=YOUR_GITHUB_USERNAME&cb=1)
    ```
    - Replace `YOUR_GITHUB_USERNAME` with your actual GitHub username.
-   - 192.18.158.188 is the ip address for my Orcale server, in the future nixie.brucelsprouts.com should become usable, still waiting on the DNS to go through.
+   - 192.18.158.188 is the ip address for my Orcale server, in the future nixie.brucelsprouts.com should become usable.

 2. **The counter will automatically increment and display the current count each time your profile or page is loaded.**